 - 2. Open the Instance Administration Console. - 3.
-Click the Projects button on the ribbon. - 4.
+Click the Projects link (or the Projects button on the ribbon). - 4.
 Select the folder where you want to import the project and click Import Project.

 The Import Project option is available by: